 - Step Five: Reinforcement.
 Some people may take action immediately, no questions asked.
 But not everyone is like that.
 Keep reinforcing your message and take a page from Marketing’s playbook: test and learn.

 So, let’s walk through an example of how you might change your communications and approach to measurement to focus on activation rather than engagement.

 The Situation: It’s time for employee open enrollment!
 HR comes to you with the particulars that year—the deadline and the new benefits offerings.

 An Engagement Focus:

-You schedule a cadence of messages and key deadlines for your team to create any educational materials and then you count message opens, clicks, time spent on each message, and report back to HR.
+You schedule a cadence of messages and key deadlines for your team to create any educational materials and then you count message opens, clicks, and time spent on each message and report these data points back to HR.

 An Activation Focus:

 - Clarify HR’s goals.
 Are they hoping more employees enroll in a specific plan?
 Are they wanting to improve the percentage of employees who enroll on time?
 Who enrolled at all?
 Or are they really hoping to get ahead of the questions more so their team isn’t bogged down with questions and getting overtime?